Extreme operating excellence in life

 The point

 One of the purposes of life (without sounding too grandiose) should be to explore crafts to exercise the highest level of performance until we come across an outlet we truly resonate with.
+To chase obsession.

 That feeling of mental overdrive will never not feel hard, but you’ll always keep getting closer to true excellence—even if that’s a goalpost you never actually reach.